Catherine22/Frontend-Development/JavaScript/README.md

 necromancer2.attack = necromancerFunctions.attack;
 ```

-Instead of attach `attack` manually, (it will be a nightmare if we have hundreds of necromancers).
-We can use `Object.create` to add the attack function at the beginning.
+Instead of attach `attack` manually, (it will be a nightmare if you have hundreds of necromancers).
+You can use `Object.create` to add the attack function at the beginning.

 ```Javascript
 const necromancerFunctions = {